The Hénâ waste tip

-All results of the air quality surveys, carried out by SGS on the Hénâ waste tip at the boundary of the working area and at the boundary of the waste tip from 18 to 20 December 2017 and on 8 and 9 January 2018, meet the set criteria.
+All results of the air quality surveys, carried out by SGS on the Hénâ waste tip at the boundary of the working area and at the boundary of the waste tip from 5 to 13 February and from 5 to 9 March 2018, meet the set criteria.

 In January 2018, we sent our twelfth newsletter to the residents of the Hénâ waste tip.

 60: The number of recommendations implemented, in addition to those strict measures initially proposed to mitigate the impacts on residents